khaldoun-xyz/standard/docs/plan.md

 While elite AI companies fight for GPUs and talent, we might be able to ask different questions to come up with different ideas.
-*What can we do with no GPUs and no talent?*
+*What can we do with no GPUs that does not require any talent?*